MarcinMoskala/KtAcademyPortal/README.md

 Here is the status of planned clients:
 * Android mobile - DONE ([Play](https://play.google.com/store/apps/details?id=org.kotlinacademy.mobile))
 * Web - DONE ([Demo](https://kotlin-academy.herokuapp.com/))
-* Desktop - DONE
+* Desktop - DONE in TornadoFX
-* Android Wear - Needs designing
+* Android Wear - DONE
+* iOS - DONE in Swift and Kotlin/Native
 * Firefox plugin - Not yet started
 * Chrome plugin - Not yet started
-* iOS - Not yet started

 We will really appreciate help in any of this areas.